 Four Ways the St. Louis Fed Listens to Main Street

 The Fed might seem like a faraway central bank in Washington, D.C.
-But the Federal Reserve System is decentralized by design: Its 12 Reserve Banks and their branches are rooted in communities across America.
-This is so the people making decisions about monetary policy hear diverse perspectives about local economic realities.
+But the Federal Reserve System is decentralized by design: Its 12 Reserve banks and their branches are rooted in communities across America.
+This is so the people making decisions about monetary policy regularly hear a wide variety of perspectives about local economic realities.

-Here are four key ways the St. Louis Fed listens to the voice of Main Street.
+Here are four key ways the St. Louis Fed listens to Main Street.

-The St. Louis Fed’s Eighth District spans all or parts of seven states.
+The St. Louis Fed’s Eighth District spans all of Arkansas and parts of Illinois, Indiana, Kentucky, Mississippi, Missouri and Tennessee.
 Covering this much ground from a single location would mean missing out on crucial conversations.
 To better serve the area, we have regional branch offices in:

-Staff at these branches absorb feedback from farmers, city planners, health care administrators, bankers, manufacturers, small business owners, chambers of commerce and others—all in an effort to soak up as much information as possible about the region’s economy.
+The regional executives and other staff across the Eighth District absorb feedback from farmers, city planners, health care administrators, bankers, manufacturers, small-business owners, chambers of commerce and others—all in an effort to soak up as much information as possible about the region’s economy.

 2. Hearing from Many Industries

 Another way the St. Louis Fed stays dialed in to local economies is through our boards of directors and industry councils.
-These are made up of leaders from around the district, and members provide insights about what’s happening in the sectors and areas they serve—past, present and future.
+These are made up of leaders from around the District, and members provide insights about the experiences—past, present and future—of the sectors and areas they serve.
 This is a vital function, since much of the data that economists consider (e.g., GDP, labor force participation, consumer prices, etc.) are backward-looking by nature.

 The St. Louis Fed has four industry councils representing specific industries vital to the Eighth District: